An Adaptive Savitsky-Golay Filter for Smoothing Finite Element Computation: Applications

-is closely related to \eqref{eqn:stdbndsmput}, and the quantity \eqref{eqn:Honeerrut} is presented in the 4-th column in Table \ref{tabl:exactickslip}.
-These values were computed via the {\tt DOLFIN} function {\tt errornorm} without any regularization of the exact solution $u(x,y)=g(x,y)-\half y^2$.
+were computed via the {\tt DOLFIN} function {\tt errornorm} without any regularization of the exact solution $u(x,y)=g(x,y)-\half y^2$.
 This quantity is a non-SISG error, in that the gradients are treated as discontinuous piecewise-defined functions.
-By contrast the SISG error \eqref{eqn:whatecomput} corresponds to part of the norm in \eqref{eqn:Honeerrut} (the $x$-derivative), but this error is a measure of the accuracy of the SISG projection.
+By contrast the SISG error \eqref{eqn:whatecomput} corresponds to part of the quantity in \eqref{eqn:stdbndsmput} (the $x$-derivative), but this error is a measure of the accuracy of the SISG projection.